agiovine/agiovine.github.io/_notes/petting-Dudley.md

 Then a slow abatement begins.
 He looks at me; I touch his head.
 His eyes widen just enough to suggest a question, the beginning of a concern.
 I touch his head more; I rub his ears.
 I draw the line that climbs his long snout to the small bump that gives a true summit to his head.

 His eyes widen just a little more now.
-We remain together, happy, comfortable; but we share the emerging concern, a recurring sadness.
+We remain together: happy, comfortable.
+But we share the emerging concern, a recurring sadness.
 I move my thumb around his ear, I ground my palm against his strong neck.
 We think of a thousand things we long for and a thousand things we fear while we breathe the quiet breath of a sadness understood.

 I press firmly against him, and slowly I release.